ese-unibe-ch/ese2012-team2/README.md

    NOTE: starting the app from within the RubyMine IDE will not work for image resizing because the PATH environment variable needs to be accessed in order to call the command line interface of the ImageMagick library.

+    user "ese" has password "qwertzuiop" (like every other user, check the test_data.json file for some more users...)